sdut-datadesk/hit-rate-analysis-sdpd/README.md

 The San Diego Police Department data tables contain all pedestrian and traffic stops from July 2018 through December 2020.
 The original data tables are compiled in nine, .csv files that are available for download on the [city's data portal website](https://data.sandiego.gov/datasets/police-ripa-stops/).

-Since more than one individual can be involved a stop (deputies are required to record the ethnicity of drivers and passengers) the Union-Tribune opted to analyze the race of each person involved, which is the same technique used by RIPA officials.
+Since more than one individual can be involved a stop (officers are required to record the ethnicity of drivers and passengers) the Union-Tribune opted to analyze the race of each person involved, which is the same technique used by RIPA officials.

 In some circumstances, officers list more than one perceived race for an individual involved in traffic stops.

 Individuals who were perceived as Hispanic and any other race, were included in Hispanic totals.
 Individuals perceived as more than one race were categorized as those with two or more race.
 The remaining race categories were left the same.

+There can be more than one reason for a search to take place.
+If both a non-discretionary and discretionary reason was listed, the Union-Tribune categorized the search as non-discretionary, since the search would take place, regardless of other circumstances.

 ### The SDUT repository contains the following: